JAlcocerT/JAlcocerT/content/blog/aigen-design-blender.md

 * Create Animations with Code: https://github.com/motion-canvas/motion-canvas
   * https://github.com/motion-canvas/motion-canvas?tab=MIT-1-ov-file#readme

-A TypeScript library for creating animated videos using the Canvas API.
+A TS library for creating animated videos using the Canvas API.

 > MIT| Visualize Your Ideas With Code